 If you’ve landed on this blog post, you are most likely looking for some information and help with finding or choosing Bible reading plans for kids.
-You probably have questions and want to know how to teach your child to believe in God, what book of the Bible they should read first, and maybe you’d even like to create your own Bible reading plan.
+You probably have questions and want to know how to teach your child to believe in the Word of God, what book of the Bible they should read first, and maybe you’d even like to create your own Bible reading plan.

 Well, you’ve come to the right place!
 You have questions, and by the time you read this article, your questions will be answered as you look for kid-friendly Bible reading plans for your child.

-Reading the Bible can be a daunting task for kids.
-Often there are words that children don’t understand and passages that are hard to decipher.
+Reading the Bible can be a daunting task for young children.
+Often there are words that little children don’t understand and passages that are hard to decipher.
 With these challenges, it can be easy for a child to become overwhelmed about reading the Bible.
-So when you are working on how to read the Bible for kids, there are several simple ways to support your child as they develop a new habit.
+Let’s be honest, sometimes it’s overwhelming for adults too!

 - Apply what you are reading together by asking questions.
 As you read together, stop often to ask questions or give some additional background.
 Take time to look at the maps and discover the places the stories took place.
+Take the Bible stories and add interactive content that goes along with your children’s interests.

 Get this awesome printable list of Bible verses for your kids to start memorizing today! 📌

 As your child is beginning to read the Bible, think of them as beginners.
 They are learning to navigate the Bible for themselves, learning to apply the things they are reading, and also working on building a background for what they are learning.
-If you’ve been reading the Bible your whole life and listening to sermons, you probably have a much deeper understanding of the culture, setting, and nuances of the Bible stories than your child does.
-This is why it is important to help your child discover God for themselves by directing them to parts of the Bible that make it easy to fall in love with Jesus.

-Find the Bible stories they already know and help them read through them.
+Find the big Bible stories they already know and help them read through them.
 Stories like Daniel in the lion’s den, Zaccheaus meeting Jesus, the parables and stories of Jesus, and Noah’s ark can be great places to start.
 If your child has a favorite Bible story that they like to hear, help them start there in the Bible.
-Choose a version of the Bible that is understandable for your child.
-Some versions, such as the New International Version, Children’s International Bible, and the New American Standard Bible are easier to read and understand with modern language.

 If you’re wondering what book of the Bible should a child read first, another good place to start reading the Bible for beginners is in the book of Psalms and Proverbs.
 Both of these books in the Bible have bite-sized pieces that are simple to understand, lyrical, and easy to memorize, and the book of Proverbs has a lot of practical advice.